-After such a long wait it is great to be able to say with the Psalmist:
+After such a long wait it was great to be able to say with the Psalmist:

 I was glad when they said to me "Let us go to the house of the Lord."